siffiejoe/lua-amalg/README.md

     ./amalg.lua -h

-will list all available options.
+will list all available options (most options are also available as long options).

 That's it.
 For further info consult the source (there's a nice [annotated HTML file][7] rendered with [Docco][8] on the GitHub